peduarte/wallop/README.md

 - `Wallop--vertical-slide`

 ## Options
-Here's a list of options you can pass to Wallop Slider
+Here's a list of options you can pass to Wallop
 - `buttonPreviousClass: 'Wallop-buttonPrevious'`
 - `buttonNextClass: 'Wallop-buttonNext'`
 - `itemClass: 'Wallop-item'`